Skip to Content

 Child Support: The Basics

-Relationship Between Custody & Child Support
+The Interplay of Custody & Child Support in Texas

 The longstanding presumption held by Texas courts is that a child’s best interest is served through having a loving, healthy relationship with both parents whenever possible.
 To this end, judges try to split a child’s physical time between spouses as evenly as possible.